-Start your visit at the Tombstone Interpretive Centre at km 71.5 on the Dempster Highway.
+Start your visit at the Tombstone Interpretive Centre at kilometre 71.5 on the Dempster Highway.
 Expect to drive 1.5 hours from Dawson City, 7 hours from Whitehorse and 12 hours from Inuvik, NWT.

-The nearest gas, food and lodging are in Dawson City and Eagle Plains 369 km further north.
+The nearest gas, food and lodging are in Dawson City and Eagle Plains 369 kilometres further north.
 Make sure you have plenty of food, gas and a couple of spare tires.
-Download the Dempster Highway Travelogue or pick up a copy at any Visitor Information Centre.
+Download the Dempster Highway Travelogue.

 There is no cell service in the park.